 CCPs and the Secretariat shall only use VMS data for the purposes specified in CMM 16 (2023).

 The Secretariat shall maintain a database of the ALC details attributed to all vessels entered onto the SIOFA RAV.
-ALC details shall not be public domain data but shall be provided to CCPs’ VMS points of contact upon request pursuant to paragraphs 23 to 28 of CMM 16 (2023).
+ALC details shall be confidential data (i.e. non public domain data) but shall be provided to CCPs’ VMS points of contact upon request pursuant to paragraphs 23 to 28 of CMM 16 (2023).

 The Secretariat shall only provide VMS position reports to the contact point designated pursuant to Paragraph 11 of CMM 16 (2023).